OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/For Mentors/mentor-skills.md

 ![](<//img/assets/mentor-skills.png>)

-## Shared skills for a great mentoring relationship :handshake:
+## Shared skills for a great mentoring relationship 🤝

 Both partners in a mentoring relationship need to demonstrate certain key skills in order have a successful mentoring relationship.
 This shared core skill set includes:

 1. Active listening
 2. Ability to build trust
 3. Encouraging others

 ### 1. Active listening